When Stability meets Sufficiency: Informative Explanations that do not Overwhelm: User Study

 \section{User Study}

-We conducted a user study (see Supplement for screenshots) to investigate the information derived from PSEM in comparison with other local explainability methods: CEM-PP and LIME.
-Our setup is in similar spirit to user studies conducted in \cite{lime, acd}; for each explanation method, users were provided with two explanations, one for each of two different models, and had to select which model was more accurate.
+We conducted a user study to investigate the information derived from PSEM in comparison with other local explainability methods: CEM-PP and LIME.
+Our setup is in similar spirit to user studies conducted in \cite{lime} and \cite{acd}; for each explanation method, users were provided with two explanations, one for each of two different models, and had to select which model was more accurate.

 Our user study is done on the full 10-class MNIST dataset.
-We determined MNIST to be the most appropriate choice; text samples are long and would make the study laborious, the loan example requires domain expertise, and color images use an extended model (see Supplement) that is not as widely applicable as the first model via (\ref{eq:PPP_sequential}).
-While MNIST might appear simplistic, the task for participants described below is not easy, as witnessed by the accuracies in Figure \ref{fig:user_study}.
+We determined MNIST to be the most appropriate choice; text samples are long and would make the study laborious, the loan example requires domain expertise, and color images use an extended model that is not as widely applicable as the first model via (\ref{eq:PPP_sequential}).
+Furthermore, while MNIST might appear simplistic, the task for participants described below is not easy, as witnessed by the accuracies in Figure 5.
 In order to keep survey complexity manageable, we compare with the most popular XAI tool LIME and most relevant CEM-PP.

-We have two models: a 99.9\% accurate CNN\eat{ trained in Section \ref{ss:mnist_experiments}} and a 60.2\% accurate NN\eat{ that has only 60.2\% accuracy} (details in Supplement).
+We have two models: a 99.9\% accurate CNN from \cite{CEM} which uses two blocks, each composed of two convolutions followed by a pooling layer, followed by three fully-connected layers and a 60.2\% accurate NN with two hidden layers\eat{ that has only 60.2\% accuracy}.
 A digit is displayed along with one explanation per model.
-For each digit, we display the same explanation method (PSEM, CEM-PP, or LIME) applied to both the accurate CNN and the inaccurate NN, randomly assigned as Model A or B. For an image resembling a 6, the user is asked a question of the form: "The two predictions are 6 and 5.
-Which model below predicted a 6?" and must determine which model predicted which output.
+For each digit, we display the same explanation method (PSEM, CEM-PP, or LIME) applied to both the accurate CNN and the inaccurate NN, randomly assigned as Model A or B. The question for the example in Figure \ref{fig:psem_survey} reads "The two predictions are 6 and 5.
+Which model below predicted a 6?" and the user must select one of three options: Model A, Model B, or "Cannot tell".
+A user might realize that the remaining highlighted piece in Model A's explanation would not appear in a handwritten 5 so they select Model A (and they would be correct in this case).

 \eat{An example question for an image resembling a 6 is: "The two predictions are 6 and 5.
 Which model below predicted a 6?" and the user must select one of three options: Model A, Model B, or "Cannot tell".
 A user might realize that the remaining highlighted piece in Model A's explanation would not appear in a handwritten 5 so they select Model A (and they would be correct in this case).}